Class of 2025

 • FIBA Americas Championship – USA Women’s U 18 Gold medal

-• Founded the Alana Beard Foundation in 2014, a nonprofit organization working with AAU Basketball to provide resources to young women to achieve success on and off the court.
+• Founded the Alana Beard Foundation (2014), a nonprofit organization working with AAU Basketball to provide resources to young women to achieve success on and off the court.

 Alana Beard Read More »